 Wheatleigh is in close proximity to unique galleries, shops, and museums in the charming neighbouring towns.
 In winter, there are many ski areas close by, and in autumn Wheatleigh offers a spectacular opportunity to enjoy New England’s world-renowned autumn foliage.

-The property has 19 custom-designed, luxurious rooms, and offers the use of fitness room, massage room, outdoor heated pool, tennis court, complimentary high-speed Internet, DVD and CD library, daily wine tasting and choice of bathroom amenities.
+The property has 19 custom-designed, luxurious rooms, and offers use of the fitness room, massage room, outdoor heated pool, tennis court, complimentary high-speed internet, DVD and CD library, daily wine tasting and a choice of bathroom amenities.

 Speak to someone